 You’ll find plenty of water in the towns of Theth and Valbona, as well as several cafés on the Theth-Valbona trail.
 Take a water bottle, fill it up at those locations, and you’ll be just fine.

-There are no ATMs in either Theth or Valbona, so it’s important to withdraw enough cash before your leave Shkodra to cover expenses like accommodation, food, drinks, transportation…
+There are no ATMs in either Theth or Valbona, so it’s important to withdraw enough cash before leaving Shkodra to cover expenses like accommodation, food, drinks, transportation…